jorgebucaran/superfine/README.md

 ### Functional Components

 A functional component is a function that returns a virtual node.
-Unlike React, Inferno, etc., Superfine components are stateless — class based components can't be created.
-Everything the component needs to work must be passed on via the `props` argument, which consists of the component attributes and children.
+Unlike React, Inferno, etc., Superfine components are stateless.
+Everything a component needs to operate must be passed on via the `props` argument, which consists of the component attributes and children.

 ```jsx
 import { h, patch } from "superfine"